JAEPO 2019: Konami, Sega, Taito, Bandai Namco & More

 Nothing revealed at the Sega booth so far indicates a game that I’d expect to see Stateside, but sometimes there’s a surprise that is hiding in a corner somewhere.

-WCCF Footista – Way back when this site first started, Sega Amusements Europe did bring a few WCCF cabinets over to the UK, but it hasn’t enjoyed such attention since then.
+WCCF Footista – Way back when this site first started, Sega Amusements did bring a few WCCF cabinets over to the UK, but it hasn’t enjoyed such attention since then.
 The latest version of WCCF is on display at JAEPO; if you aren’t familiar with it, it’s a soccer/football game that uses player cards with stats to setup a fantasy team that then plays the game.
 You compete against others and overall it’s a fun game.

 Maimai Deluxe – We’ve heard rumors of MaiMai coming over every now and then, but nothing that ever has legs.
 The new edition, which seems to translate as “Deluxe DX,” was on display, showing off new colors and songs for patrons to enjoy.

-Star Horse 4 – A derby simulator, not entirely unlike Sega’s Derby Owners Club of the past, but don’t get your hopes up there (I hear people asking about that all the time).
-This new version is only 30% complete at the moment, so it still has a ways to go.
+StarHorse 4 – A fourth massive horse derby simulator, not entirely unlike Sega’s Derby Owners Club of the past, but with the difference of featuring a gambling element via betting.
+That makes it a “medal game” (i.e. Japan’s equivalent of redemption), although this one even dispenses with physical medals, so don’t get your hopes up there.
+This new version is only 30% complete at the moment, so it still has a ways to go too.

-I would expect to see Sega World Drivers Championship 2019 and House of the Dead Scarlet Dawn, but so far they have not even been mentioned in any of the media that I’ve read.
+I would expect to see Sega World Drivers Championship 2019 and House of the Dead Scarlet Dawn, but so far they have not been mentioned in any of the media that I’ve read.
 I’ll keep an eye out for them.

 Taito

 Densha De Go!!!
-Standard & Kids – When Taito came to IAAPA 2018, they brought along a giant multi-screen cabinet that is Densha De Go!!!, a train simulator that first began in the late 90’s.
+Standard & Kids – When Taito came to IAAPA 2018, they brought along a giant multi-screen cabinet that is Densha De Go!!!, their train simulator series that first began in the late 90s.
 The new version upped the simulator aspect of it all, along with the graphics, allowing the user to experience what it is like to be a Japanese train conductor.
 I was pleasantly surprised with the way it played, not need too much help on how it worked (it was all in Japanese, so you do need a little assistance in figuring out what and how things work).

 While that is an impressive cabinet, you can never go wrong in offering options.
 Taito has taken to developing two alternative cabinets – one for kids that is essentially translated as “Go to the train station!” and another one for adults that drops the full enclosure (thus reducing cost and space requirements).
 I imagine that if Taito is thinking about bringing a game over to the West, either or both of these models would work with English software.
-Speaking of software, the company also announced that they are launching updated software with new content in February:

 Street Fighter V Type Arcade (Capcom) – While Capcom did have a presence at previous JAEPO’s, last year they were hardly there and this year seems to be more of the same, apart from promoting Street Fighter V at Taito’s booth.
 This is because the game is launching on Taito’s NESICA network.
 Taking a page from Namco’s Tekken 5, you can plug a PS4 controller into the arcade cab, if for some reason you haven’t trained/played with an arcade stick:

 Space Invaders Gigamax – This is one that won’t fit in a street arcade, but you can only play it outside of the home.
-Ten player Space Invaders with a display that only fits on the side of a building (or a really big booth)
+Ten player Space Invaders with a display that only fits on the side of a building (or a really big booth):

 Halo: Fireteam Raven – Using the relationship they’ve had with Raw Thrills, Taito has brought Halo: Fireteam Raven over to Japan.

-Bandai Namco Technica
+Bandai Namco Amusement

-Apart from Pac-Man Panic, none of the video games unveiled so far seem to be geared towards a Western release, although there’s always a chance that these could end up at a place like Round 1 USA.
+Apart from Pac-Man Panic, none of the video games unveiled so far seem to be geared towards a Western release, although there’s always a chance that these could end up at a place like Round 1USA.

 Tekken 7 Fated Retribution Round 2 – Namco’s signature fighting game is about to get an update, with arcades enjoying it first.
 It still stinks that we don’t really have this over in the States, but Tekken fans in Japan should be happy.